Okay, Oklahoma

 Okay is a town along the east bank of the Verdigris River in Wagoner County, Oklahoma, United States.
-The population was 620 at the 2010 census, a 3.9 percent increase over the figure of 597 recorded in 2000.
+As of the 2020 census, Okay had a population of 505.

 Etymology and history

 Okay's history as a community began circa 1806, when a French trader named Joseph Bogy established a trading post in the Three Forks area of what would eventually become the state of Oklahoma.
 (Note: The Osage who lived nearby, and claimed to control the area, regularly visited the post to barter for ammunition.
 Their enemies, the Choctaws, also visited to rob the post and punish Bogy for trading with the Osage.)
 The firm of Brand and Barbour took over the post later.
 When Barbour died in 1822, A. P. Chouteau, who had already established a trading post at Salina bought the Three Forks post.
 At the time, the post included twelve houses and a ferry.
 Chouteau expanded his business by bringing in Creole carpenters to construct keelboats that local traders needed to transport the goods they obtained from the local Indians to New Orleans and St. Louis.
 For a while, the Osage tribe claimed ownership of the land, which they ceded to the Western Cherokees before the Trail of Tears.
 Then the Western Creeks were allowed to settle on part of the land.
 In 1828, the Federal Government bought Chouteau's land for construction of a Creek Agency.

 The settlement had various names before 1919.
 The St. Louis, Iron Mountain and Southern Railway called a nearby switch Coretta, and the US Post Office adopted the name in 1891.
 The Cook Gang robbed the train at Coretta on 1894.
 The name Falls City was also current, from nearby rapids on the Verdigris River.
 The post office name changed to Rex in 1900 and North Muskogee in 1911.
 The name Okay was adopted on October 18, 1919, after the "O. K. Trucks" brand of oil tankers made at a factory built there in 1915 by the Oklahoma Auto Manufacturing Company, which later renamed itself the "O. K. Truck Manufacturing Company".
 Okay has been noted for its unusual place name.

 A fire destroyed most of the business district in 1936, including two general stores, a church, the post office, and two vacant buildings.
 Only two businesses, a filling station and a blacksmith shop, survived the disaster.